mosshead19/mosshead19/README.md

 -👀 I'm a computer science student at Palawan State University, passionate about technology and innovation.

--🌱 Currently, I'm diving into the world of data, exploring careers in Data Science and Data Engineering.
+-🌱 I'm interested in building tech stack in Data Science, Data Engineering, and Web development